JubbeArt/gominal/README.md

 ## Requests

 Sent to gominal on stdin.
-One line per request.
+One request per line, with each request ending with "\n".

 ### char - draw a character to screen